jakobii/Schooled/readme.md

 # Class
-A Class is an instance of a syllubas that is eventually scheduled and filled with students.
+A Class is a container for students with the intent of completing the same syllabus and should eventually be scheduled and filled with students.
 A Student enrolls in a Curriculum by being assigned to a Class.
 Classes can be schedule before students enroll if needed.
 A class is intended to organize students into group sizes small enough to fit into a class room or meet teacher and student ratios. when scheduling a class, the time it takes for a student to complete the syllabus and fullfill the expectations of the Curriculum should be taken into consideration.
 Class should be schdeuled 1 or more times for students to attend it.

 __Properties__
 - ID _uuid pk_